Al Khuwayr

-Al Khuwayr (الخوير) is an abandoned village in northwest Qatar, located in the municipality of Ash Shamal.
+Al Khuwayr (الخوير) is an abandoned village in northwest Qatar, located in the municipality of Al Shamal.
 It is a popular domestic tourist attraction due to its history and ruined structures.

 History

-Prior to the 19th century
+18th century

-Al Khuwayr was previously known as Khor Hassan, literally meaning 'beautiful inlet'.
-In the late 18th century, noted pirate and tribal leader Rahmah ibn Jabir al-Jalahimah settled Al Khuwayr.
+Al Khuwayr was previously known as Khor Hassan, literally meaning "beautiful inlet".
+In the late 18th century, noted pirate and tribal leader Rahmah ibn Jabir al-Jalhami settled Al Khuwayr.
 It served as his base of operations against the Al Khalifa in Bahrain.
-Rahmah's base in Al Khuwayr was surrounded by a protected bay which rendered the area a difficult target for his enemies to attack.
-He resided in a fort with mud walls and there were only a few huts in the vicinity.
+Rahmah's base in Al Khuwayr was surrounded by a protected bay which made it difficult for his enemies to attack the area.
+He resided in a fort with mud walls with only a few huts in the vicinity.
+Rahmah ibn Jabir successfully persuaded several Bahraini dissidents and people hostile to the Al Khalifa to migrate to Al Khuwayr.
+To ibn Jabir’s enemies, the settlement bore the nickname “the fox’s den”.

+In 1793, during the Saudi siege of Qatar, forces led by the Saudi commander Sulaiman ibn Ufaysan razed the village and would later seize control of the peninsula.

 19th century

+After an incident in 1809 regarding Rahmah ibn Jabir’s seizure of 20 Utub vessels from Kuwait, a son of Kuwait’s ruler named Abdullah Al Sabah was killed.
+Kuwait’s ruler responded by threatening to attack Al Khuwayr.

+The Battle of Khakeekera took place here in March 1811 between Rahmah ibn Jabir’s forces and the combined forces of Bahrain and Kuwait, ending in a victory for the Kuwaiti–Bahrain coalition.